 2. Focus on Specific Industries

 Secondly, as a job seeker, you need to be very objective in selecting the sector that clearly fits your skills and career.
 Don’t be interested in jumping after every job opportunity you come across just because you want a job to do.
 After identifying the sector you want to work in, then you tailor your skills on your CV to suit the specific job you are applying for.
 This approach helps you to optimize your CV.
 Note that, at every point in time, your CV is always your number one marketing tool.
-So always make it relevant to the job description.
+So make it relevant to the job description.

 3. Build an Online Presence